vinutama/weather-app/README.md

     cd weather-app
     ```

-2. Go to https://www.visualcrossing.com to get your API Key
+2. Go to https://www.visualcrossing.com and Signup to get your API Key

 3. Create a `weather.env` file and add your Visual Crossing Weather API key:
     ```env